 Helping you get stronger.

 Art psychotherapy is a form of psychotherapy that uses art to facilitate expression, reflection, exploration and interactions within the therapeutic context.

 In the UK, Art Psychotherapy is taught at a master's level (MA).
 Art Psychotherapist is a professional title protected by law and is statutory registered and regulated by Health and Care Professional Council (HCPC).
 Art Therapy is a powerful and flexible psychotherapy, which can use art and art-making as part of the therapeutic process.

-Images can ‘talk’, helping you to see things in a different way or even help you to see things you haven’t seen before.
+Images can ‘talk’, helping you to see things in different ways or even help you to see things in a way you haven’t seen before.

 The artwork keeps a record of your progress throughout therapy.
 At any time you can go back to see, reflect upon or continue work done in previous sessions.